Daily Life at the Bradley Residence

 Our campus includes an outdoor playground, an indoor gymnasium, a computer lab, and other activity areas.
 Students who have made progress in their IEP and exhibited good behavior during the school day are rewarded by being able to participate in fun activities, often led by our volunteers.
 These can include making arts & crafts, playing games or team sports, reading and writing projects, and more.

-At times, students may also take part in field trips, either as part of their school day or as an after-school activity.
+Sometimes, kids may also take part in field trips, either as part of their school day or as an after-school activity.
 These outings can include fun places like The Carnegie Science Center, The Pittsburgh Children’s Museum, The Pittsburgh Zoo, attending a Pittsburgh Pirates game, or having a pizza party.

 Then it’s time to sleep, so they can rest for another big day tomorrow.